cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 Session images are session snapshots that have been exported by Cloudpilot.
 They contain the ROM image of the exported device together with a snapshot of the device RAM and state at the moment the snapshot was taken.
-Importing a session image will create a clone of the device at the moment in which the snapshot was taken.
+Importing a session image will create a clone of the device.

 Changes to the image format are backwards compatible, which means that a newer version of Cloudpilot can always import a session image written by an older version.
-However, the opposite is not true, and importing an image created by a newer version of Cloudpilot may cause the state to be lost during import.
-The contents of RAM are still preserved, so loading an incompatible image will cause a reboot but will preserve all data.

 # The sessions list